danpetry/Roli/README.md

 On a per note basis.

+Not implemented:
+- Pedal
+- Different types of note cycling.
+Currently new notes (channels) take the first empty output column.

 # Acknowledgements

 The Seaboard Block MIDI module is based on VCV Core's Quad MIDI to CV.